f5devcentral/f5-agility-labs-big-iq/docs/class4/LabGuide_Draftv5.rst

    **Exercise 1.1 – Import AS3 templates**

-From the lab environment, launch a Console/RDP session to have access to the Ubuntu Desktop.
+From the UDF lab environment, launch a Console/RDP session to have access to the Ubuntu Desktop.
 To do this, in your lab deployment, click on the \ *Access* button of the \ *Ubuntu Lamp Server* system and select \ *Console* or *XRDP*.